chipbennett/cbnet-different-posts-per-page/readme.txt

 Activiation and Use

 1. Activate the plugin through the 'Plugins' menu in WordPress
-2. From your Admin UI (Dashboard), use the menu to select Options -> cbnet Different Posts Per Page
+2. From your Admin UI (Dashboard), use the menu to select Options -> Reading
 3. Configure settings, and save

 == Frequently Asked Questions ==